jguida941/software-testing-handbook/software-testing/java/Module2.1/README.md

 ./mvnw clean verify dependency-check:aggregate
 ```

+> Auto-update is enabled, so the first execution downloads the NVD feeds (this can take a few minutes).
+For air-gapped labs run `./mvnw dependency-check:update-only` ahead of time to seed the database.

 #### Step 3: View the reports
 The scan generates reports in the `target` directory:
 - **HTML Report**: `target/dependency-check-report.html` (human-readable)